Buy a Practice

 - Cash flow

 Just as in real estate, the mantra “location, location and location” applies to the buying a veterinary practice.
 For most veterinarian, the choice of where to buy a practice also means making the decision as to where one will live.
-Thus, the community will not only be the business model you wish to pursue, but also the lifestyle you desire.
+Thus,the choice you will make will not only be the business model you wish to pursue, but also the lifestyle you desire to live.

 The Type of Practice